4th-dimention/app_template/readme.md

 - `MakeRectVec(p0,p1)`
 - `MakeRectRanges(x,y)`

-Anything a range can do, so also a rectangle can do by applying the logic on each axis and then combining the result however necessary:
+Anything a range can do, a rectangle can also do by applying the logic on each axis lifted or folded:

 - `RectUnion`
 - `RectGrow`